javascript-tutorial/en.javascript.info/10-regular-expressions-javascript/02-regexp-methods/article.md

 As we can see, the method gives us nothing new if we use it without the `g` flag, because `str.match` does exactly the same.

-But the `g` flag allows to get all matches with their positions and bracket groups.
+But the `g` flag allows to get all matches with their positions and parentheses groups.

 Here's the example how subsequent `regexp.exec` calls return matches one by one: